mavlink/mavlink-devguide/en/getting_started/installation.md

-# Installing MAVLink
+# Installing MAVLink Toolchain

-This topic explains how to install the [MAVLink toolchain](https://github.com/mavlink/mavlink), including both [XML message definitions](../messages/README.md) and the GUI/command line tools that use them to [Generate MAVLink Source Files](../getting_started/generate_libraries.md).
+This topic explains how to install the [MAVLink toolchain](https://github.com/mavlink/mavlink).
+The toolchain includes the [XML message definitions](../messages/README.md) as well as the the GUI/command line tools that use the definitions to [Generate MAVLink Source Files](../getting_started/generate_libraries.md).

 > **Tip** You do not need to install or generate the source files if you are using the C programming language and a standard [dialect](../messages/README.md#dialects).
   Just get the [prebuilt libraries](../README.md#prebuilt_libraries) and then jump to [Using C Libraries](../mavgen_c/README.md).